idlesign/django-siteflags/README.rst

 So you want a user to be able to put some flags on certain site entities.

-Let's say you need a kind of bookmark powered service, or a site where content is flagged and moderated, or a simplified rating system or something similar.
+Let's say you need a kind of bookmark powered service, or a site where content is flagged and moderated, or a simplified rating system, or something similar.

-Inherit you model from **siteflags.models.ModelWithFlag** and you're almost done.
+Inherit you model from ``siteflags.models.ModelWithFlag`` and you're almost done.

 Like that: